ibrijesh/Full-Text-Search-App-Using-Docker-and-Elasticsearch/README.md

 # Stackoverflow questions searching using elasticsearch as database

-This project was made to demonstrate that how fast it is to search for keyword based documents using elasticsearch.
+Aim of this  project was to demonstrate  how fast  is  searching text  using elasticsearch.

+Elasticsearch uses a data structure called an inverted index, which is designed to allow very fast full-text searches.
+An inverted index lists every unique word that appears in any document and identifies all of the documents each word occurs in.

+During the indexing process, Elasticsearch stores documents and builds an inverted index to make the document data searchable in near real-time.
+Indexing is initiated with the index API, through which you can add or update a JSON document in a specific index.

 ## You can view live demo of project  at
 ```